eribertto/bits-bytes-networking/hubs.switches.txt.md

 they try sending their data again.
 It really slows down network communications and is the primary reason hubs are fairly rare.
 They're mostly a historical artifact today.
-In much more common way of connecting many computers is with a more sophisticated device known as a network switch, originally known as a switching hub.
+In much more common way of connecting many computers is with a more sophisticated device known as a *network switch*, originally known as a switching hub.
 A switch is very similar to a hub since you can connect many devices to it so they can communicate.
 The difference is that while a hub is a layer one or physical layer device, a switch is a layer two or data link device.